GyaneshSamanta/Rookie-Hacks-II/README.md

 ## What's next ⏭
  1. We plan to extend this to a mobile application for easier access.
+ 2. To store logs of every edit that is made to the transaction so as to give the user clear visibility.

 ## Collaborators 🤖